-A u-bolt is a u-shaped curved bolt having threads on each end used as supports in the piping and pipeline industry.
-U-Bolts are one of the simplest and widely used types of piping support.
-They work mainly as Rest+Guide+Hold down support; though with a little installation change can be made to work as line stops as well.
+A u-bolt is a u-shaped curved bolt having threads on each end used as support in the piping and pipeline industry.
+U-Bolts are one of the simplest and most widely used types of piping support.
+They work mainly as Rest+Guide+Hold down support; though with a little installation, changes can be made to work as line stops as well.
 U-bolts with their curved shape fit nicely around the pipes which are then secured with a secondary member using nuts.
 They are easily available in various sizes and thicknesses.
 The important dimensions of a u-bolt are shown in Fig. 1 below:

 Applications of U-bolts

 U-bolts have an extended range of applications.
 They are widely used as piping support solutions.
 The common uses of u-bolts in piping solutions are:

 They are used to provide lateral restraints to pipes.
 For small-bore piping systems, u-bolts are the most simplest and widely used type of piping support.
 In any plant, for supporting bare pipes lesser than 8-inch size, u-bolts are extensively used.
 As already stated they function as rest+guide+hold down.
 U-bolts are capable to suppress line vibrations by providing rigidity to the system.
 For supporting vertical elevated runs of pipe, U-bolts are a good choice.

 In the pipe and pipeline shipping industry, u-bolts are used to avoid pipe movement and breakage.
 U-bolts prevent haphazard pipe movements due to transportation loads.